 - Make a set of watercolor flowers you can cut out and glue around the outside.
 Or cut flowers, birds, and foliage out of magazines to add some decorative collaging.

 - Put a bird on it!
-Add more birds while experimenting with new art processes – I love these clever tutorials for cardboard lovebirds or wire and newspaper crows from Super Make It.
+Add more birds while experimenting with new art processes – I love these clever tutorials for cardboard lovebirds or wire and newspaper crows.

 For kids who enjoy creating a habitat for their crafted creations, try making a cardboard secret garden – a perfect backdrop for your new birdhouse!
 Or create a green space for your baby birds to explore with our sensory play fairy forests.